William0n/Tesla-Stock-Prediction/README.md

 changes carried out:

   * Created a `Values` vector which contains the closing prices
-  * Splitted the data into training and test set using a 80/20 split.
+  * The data was split into training and test set using a 80/20 split.
 As this is sequential data the training set contains the first 80% of the full data
   * Training data was scaled between values 0 and 1 using `MinMaxScaler`
   * Training and Test sets were reshaped into a 3-d array to fit the expected input shape of the RNN layer
 ## Modeling

 As this was my first real attempt at using nerual networks on sequential data, I wanted to experiment with 2 slightly different layers offered in tensorflow.
 The first model which was used as a baseline model included `simpleRnn` layers, and the second model used `LSTM` layers.
-For each model, I included a 20% drop out layer after each RNN layer in hopes of reducing the model overfitting the data.
+For each model, I included a 20% drop out layer after each RNN layer in hopes of reducing the model over fitting the data.

 For both models, I chose to use the RMSE metricc as I felt that significant outliers needed to be penalized harder in order to properly evaluate the models' accuracy